mzaiss/MRTwin_pulseq/README_CIP.md

 ## General recommended settings in Spyder

-To have plots as separate window, go to Tools->Preferences.
+To have plots as separate window, which allows resizing and zooming, go to Tools->Preferences.
 Then on the rider IPythonKonsole go to Graphics and choose for the graphics backend: Automatic.
 Then you have to close and restart spyder.

 I recommend to switch the layout to matlab layout.
 G to View->Layouts -> Matlab Layout or Rstudio Layout.

-To be able to go to definitions quickly (CTRL-click), you have to add the included paths ('./codes, ./codes/GradOpt_python, ./codes/scannerloop_libs)  again in your spyder path manually in the menu (Tools/PYTHONPATH):

 ## Diff tool ##